xiscodev/promise-with-state/readme.md

 ##### Parameters

-*   `fnExecutor` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** function which contains fulfill and reject resolvers for Promise
+*   `fnExecutor` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** The native Promise or function which contains fulfill and reject callbacks

 ##### then

-then method refers to promise method
+then method refers to promise method.

 ###### Parameters